-22.5 Jitter Attenuator
+24.5 Jitter Attenuator

-The DS21Q55 contains an on-board jitter attenuator that can be set to a depth of either 32 or 128 bits through the JABDS bit (LIC1.2).
+The DS2155 contains an on-board jitter attenuator that can be set to a depth of either 32 or 128 bits through the JABDS bit (LIC1.2).
 The 128-bit mode is used in applications where large excursions of wander are expected.
 The 32-bit mode is used in delay-sensitive applications.
-The characteristics of the attenuation are shown in Figure 22-9.
+The characteristics of the attenuation are shown in Figure 24-9.
 The jitter attenuator can be placed in either the receive path or the transmit path by appropriately setting or clearing the JAS bit (LIC1.3).
 Setting the DJA bit (LIC1.1) disables (in effect, removes) the jitter attenuator.
 On-board circuitry adjusts either the recovered clock from the clock/data recovery block or the clock applied at the TCLK pin to create a smooth jitter-free clock that is used to clock data out of the jitter attenuator FIFO.
 It is acceptable to provide a gapped/bursty clock at the TCLK pin if the jitter attenuator is placed on the transmit side.
-If the incoming jitter exceeds either 120UI{P-P} (buffer depth is 128 bits) or 28UI{P-P} (buffer depth is 32 bits), then the DS21Q55 divides the internal nominal 32.768MHz (E1) or 24.704MHz (T1) clock by either 15 or 17, it also sets the jitter attenuator limit trip (JALT) bit in Status Register 1 (SR1.4).
+If the incoming jitter exceeds either 120UIP-P (buffer depth is 128 bits) or 28UIP-P (buffer depth is 32 bits), then the DS2155 divides the internal nominal 32.768MHz (E1) or 24.704MHz (T1) clock by either 15 or 17 instead of the normal 16 to keep the buffer from overflowing.
+When the device divides by either 15 or 17, it also sets the jitter attenuator limit trip (JALT) bit in Status Register 1 (SR1.4).

-22.6 CMI (Code Mark Inversion) Option
+24.6 CMI (Code Mark Inversion) Option

-The DS21Q55 provides a CMI interface for connection to optical transports.
+The DS2155 provides a CMI interface for connection to optical transports.
 This interface is a unipolar 1T2B signal type.
 Ones are encoded as either a logical 1 or 0 level for the full duration of the clock period.
 Zeros are encoded as a 0-to-1 transition at the middle of the clock period.

-Figure 22-2.
+Figure 24-2.
 CMI Coding